brandon-pickup/AWS_Developer/AWS Certified Developer Associate 2018.md

-For EC2 and On Premises deployments, the app spec.yml must be placed in the **root directory of your revision** - this is the director continuing your application source code, otherwise the deployment will fail
+For EC2 and On Premises deployments, the appspec.yml must be placed in the **root directory of your revision** - this is the director continuing your application source code, otherwise the deployment will fail

 Typical setup looks like this: